Middle school. The awkward years. The growing up years. The drama years. Do you remember EVERY detail from middle school? I do.

 “Without question, the biggest shift in the world of middle school girls is technological.
 With smartphones, Skype, texting, and Facebook, girls in sixth through eighth grate today have more opportunities to connect with others than any previous generation.”

-Here I thought my photocopied hand-written note was devastating … imagine if that was an e-mail, Snapchat, Instagram photo or text that went viral over the internet.
+Here I thought my photocopied hand-written note was devastating … imagine if that was an screenshot, DM, Snapchat, Instagram photo or text that went viral over the internet.
 There’s no taking back words or photos that go online … and unfortunately this young generation is finding out the hard way.

 “In interviews with both tweens and their parents, a few things stood out.
 Most parents said they want to help their daughters keep a strong sense of self throughout these years, but many are too busy to spend a lot of time helping their daughters on that journey of self-discovery – or they don’t know just how important it is.”

 We need to be involved, stay involved, and we can’t ignore their little cues.

 From a seasoned mom who has walked this Middle School road with three kids, my advice to any mamas who are just starting this journey is to talk, talk, talk….and listen, listen, listen!!!
 Be firm with your rules.
 Have grace when they fail.
 Praise the little things.
 Be goofy.
 Be present.
 Don’t let up, just because they don’t need your help.
 Pay attention to that voice in your head when you think something might be wrong.
 And if you are the praying kind… pray for them and pray with them.

 Remember your middle school years and how hard it can be.
 Then take it times 10 and that’s where your middle schooler is at.
 And if you need a mama to chat with, shoot me a comment below.
 Let’s walk this thing together!